-The Board of Trustees is responsible for the other information.
-The other information comprises the Analysis of Variance and the Kiwisport Statement but does not include the financial statements, and our auditor's report thereon.
+The Board is responsible for the other information.
+The other information comprises the Analysis of Variance, Board of Trustees Listing and Kiwisport Report, but does not include the financial statements, and our auditor's report thereon.

 Our opinion on the financial statements does not cover the other information and we do not express any form of audit opinion or assurance conclusion thereon.